msabc/image-resizer-api/README.md

 ```

 **Note:**
-Whatever value you choose for the **ConnectionString**, a new database will be created by the application automatically (if it doesn't already exist).
+> Replace the values in brackets with your own values.

-Replace the values in brackets with your own values.
+>> Whatever value you choose for the **ConnectionString**, a new database will be created by the application automatically (if it doesn't already exist).

 You can generate a random 128 bit key [**here**](https://generate-random.org/encryption-key-generator?count=1&bytes=16&cipher=aes-256-cbc).

 5. Run the project